 Sometimes patients want to avoid certain regulations in their own country that are preventing them from accessing the surgery they want.
 For example, reputable bariatric surgical centres will not perform surgery on patients with a BMI under 30.
 If you’ve opted to travel overseas to bypass any restrictions within your country, carefully reconsider your decision.
 These restrictions are in place for a reason.
 Speak openly to your doctor for more clarity and listen to their medical advice.

 You Have Options for Private Surgery in Canada.
 Receive Qualified Medical Care from Surgical Solutions Network, Canada’s Leader in Private Surgery

 Surgical Solutions Network offers private healthcare at our surgical centres in Toronto, Winnipeg, Calgary, and Vancouver.
 When you choose Surgical Solutions Network for your private medical care, you can feel confident about receiving the highest quality care available while expediting your surgery – without leaving the country.
-Surgical Solutions Network offers Canadians access to private medical care from our board certified surgeons and registered nurses.
+Surgical Solutions Network offers Canadians access to private medical care from our fellowship-trained surgeons and registered nurses.
 We offer a range of procedures for your healthcare needs, from private orthopedic surgery, to ENT surgery, to hernia surgery.
 Learn more about our licensed surgical centres across Canada and contact us today to arrange a consultation.